gregothebyteknight/gregothebyteknight.github.io/README.md

 # Personal Portfolio Website

-This is a personal portfolio website for Grigorii Antonov, a molecular biologist and bioinformatician.
-It showcases his work, skills, and interests.
+This is my personal portfolio website, showcasing my work, skills, and interests.
+Built with pure HTML, CSS, and JavaScript, it uses an external backend service (Formspree) to handle email submissions

 ## Project Structure